(revised May 31, 2017)

 charitable organization or organizations as may be determined by the members of

 the association at the time of dissolution.
-This provision is unalterable.
+This provision

 OF THE ASSOCIATION (Revised: 2010-05-27)